jweir/estail/README.md

     cd estail
     go get && go build

-You should now have a binary file `estail`
+You should now have a binary file `estail.` Install in your PATH and you will be good to go.

+### Options

+Want options?
+Fork it!

 ### License